 Everyone has reasons why they sign up for SOS that are deeper than wanting to tackle the course.
 You may run in remembrance of someone lost to cancer.
 You may cycle to set a good example of staying active for your children.

 Having visual reminders may help.
-Consider storing photos in a folder on your smartphone that help you remember your “why” or create a vision board.
+Consider storing photos in a folder on your smartphone that helps you remember your “why” or create a vision board.
 A vision board is a collection of images that represent your goals.
 It may include something fun you plan to reward yourself with after race day, a photo of the swimsuit you plan to wear on your next vacation if you’re also working on weight loss goals, motivation quotes, and pictures of those you want to make proud.

-Find like minded people to encourage you
+Find like-minded people to encourage you

 Taking your best friend, spouse or child along may be all the motivation you need.
 Joining a gym and making new friends may also help.